Get in Touch

 • The storage layer

-• How the server supports storage engines
+• How the server supports various storage engines

-• The MySQL plug-in interface
+• The MySQL plugin interface

 System Administration

-• Selecting appropriate MySQL distributions
+• Selecting the appropriate MySQL distribution types

-• Installing the MySQL server
+• Installing the MySQL Server

 • Starting and stopping the MySQL server